-In Africa machinery lubricants are subjected to greater extremes in operating speeds along with wider temperature ranges.
-This increases the need for machinery Lubricants which can provide long life protection against friction, wear, rust and corrosion.
-Keeping pace with this technological progress manufacturers succeed where conventional products fail.
-The result is a full line of products that increase productivity, decrease downtime and extend the life of machinery while providing cost-effective and trouble free maintenance.
+In Africa, machinery lubricants are subjected to greater extremes in operating speeds along with wider temperature ranges.
+According to Giacomo Bellantoni Sales Export Office at Rilub, a lubricant manufacturer and spare parts distributor, this increases the need for machinery Lubricants which can provide long life protection against friction, wear, rust and corrosion.

 He also adds that since the future is all about environment and cost saving, both should be addressed by the available products in the market.

 Lubrication is never one size fits all.
 According to Christopher Nettleship, Technical Director of Molyslip, specific environments require certain lubrication parameters, and by choosing the right lubricant for the application, you will ensure the longevity of your machinery.

 “For instance, in marine applications, where various components are subjected to highly corrosive environments, lubricants operating in this environment must be able to resist the near constant salt water bath, as well as high heat and humidity.
 At Molyslip, we recognize the specific needs for individual industries and are thus able to offer specially developed high-performance ranges of anti-seize, greases and maintenance lubricants.
 The same can be said for other industries with complex mechanical environments for example the mining industry, steel industry, food industry and glass industry to name a few.
 At Molyslip, we aim to offer a range of industry solutions to fit your application.
 Our goal is that our lubricants ensure our customers operate at peak efficiency yesterday, today and tomorrow,” said Christopher Nettleship, Technical Director of Molyslip.